 which flies well.

-Aerographics (another UK firm) produce an Auster J4 kit and this has been joined recently by a 20" span Lacey M-10,
+Aerographics (another UK firm) produce an Auster J4 kit as well as a 20" span Lacey M-10,

 which as well as being a nice simple shape, is an extremely good flier.